-- dependent child still living in the assessment or at the time you enter into care (whichever date is earlier). - or allowance).

-home for at least 2 years and is
+- You have a spouse, partner or dependent child still living in the family home at the time of the assessment or at the time you enter into care (whichever date is earlier). - A close family member has lived in the family home for at least 5 years and is eligible for an income support payment (such as a government pension or allowance). - A carer has lived in the family home for at least 2 years and is eligible for an income support payment (such as a government pension or allowance).

-the assessment process, call Services Australia on 1800 227 475.
+For more information on the assessment process, call Services Australia on 1800 227 475.